dwp/govuk-casa/docs/guides/custom-statics.md

 # Adding custom static assets

-There's 3 elements in adding some static assets to your CASA app.
+There are 3 elements in adding some static assets to your CASA app.

 * The asset files themselves (.js, .css, .png, etc)
 * The ExpressJS route to serve them (always mounted on CASA's `staticRouter`)